dreamineering/business-administration/docs/README.md

 ## Ready to Grow?

-Gensolve has facilitated 30+ G2G migrations over the past two years.
+Gensolve has facilitated over 30 practice mergers in the past two years.
 Compared to the headaches accepted with most mergers the beautiful thing with a _G2G migration_ is that from one day to the next your operations remain the same, leaving your team free to focus on customer service not boring administration tasks.

 [Learn more](/growth/growth-migrations/)